Meet the Authors: Glennie Kindred

 She is passionate about creating beneficial change, the power of loving awareness and the new opportunities and possibilities that the holistic perspective brings to the future.

-She lives in Derbyshire with her partner Brian Boothby, where she enjoys her local community, transition town group, her garden, many creative projects, kitchen medicine, walking the land, traveling, festivals and her friends and family.
-She has three children, May, Jack and Jerry and a granddaughter, Evie Rose.
+She lives in Derbyshire where she enjoys her local community, transition town group, her garden, many creative projects, kitchen medicine, walking the land, traveling, festivals and her friends and family.
+She has three children, May, Coral and Jerry and a granddaughter, Evie Rose.

 Books by Glennie

-An uplifting and inspiring book for anyone seeking to celebrate and honour changing rhytms ans seasons of the Earth and her cycles.
+An uplifting and inspiring book for anyone seeking to celebrate and honour changing rhythms and seasons of the Earth and her cycles.

 Exploring the eight Celtic festivals, Glennie encourages celebrations with family and friends, to participate in nature and connect with it.